 I'm not talking about products like Hartz Bio-Spot, I'm referring to Frontline, Revolution and Advantage.

 Frontline is my favorite for fleas.
 You can get it from your vet, and some pet supplies stores carry it, too.
+[Now available in generic form.
+You want the one that contains "fipronil".]
 You can use either a whole kitten dose, or split it between two ferrets.
 You can also use 2-3 drops of the cat or dog versions.
-It's important NOT to bathe your ferret before you use the product, since it needs the skin oils to distribute properly.
-You need to wait 2 days after a bath before using it.
+It's important NOT to bathe your ferret within two days before or after you use the product, since it needs the skin oils to distribute properly.
 You put the product on the skin at the back of the neck (where it's hard to lick off), trying not to waste it by getting it on the fur.
-Do not bathe for 2 days after applying.
-After that, it's distributed throughout the skin oils over the entire ferret and getting the ferret wet won't affect its effectiveness.
+After two days, it's distributed throughout the skin oils over the entire ferret and getting the ferret wet won't affect its effectiveness.

 Revolution is my next favorite product.
 Again, you use the kitten dose and apply to the back of the neck.
 This product is absorbed differently, and is waterproof after only a couple hours.
 It does control ear mites in ferrets (like cats), which is why I like it so much.
-It kills fleas, but takes way too long (in my opinion) on ticks.
+It kills fleas, but is not effective against ticks.
 You can use both Frontline and Revolution at the same time.
 Revolution also controls heartworm, and it can only be purchased through a vet.
-Here at the shelter, any ferret who has been loose outside receives both Frontline and Revolution (usually 24 hours apart).
+Here at the shelter, any ferret who has been loose outside receives both Frontline and Revolution (usually a week apart).

 Advantage is a product similar to Frontline that kills fleas and has a reputation for being gentle.
 According to the instructions, it can be used on young animals, but we don't have experience with it.